Abemaciclib (By mouth)

 - Liver problems

-- Blood clots in the lungs, brain, heart, or veins
+- Increased risk of blood clots in the lungs, brain, heart, or veins

 - Talk with your doctor before using this medicine if you plan to have children.
 Some men who use this medicine have become infertile (unable to have children).